-All the register operating instructions in the instruction set have direct and single-cycle access to all registers.
-The only exception is the five constant arithmetic and logic instructions SBCI, SUBI, CPI, ANDI and ORI between a constant and a register and the LDI instruction for load immediate constant data.
-These instructions apply to the second half of the registers in the register file (R16..R31).
-The general SBC, SUB, CP, AND and OR and all other operations between two registers or on a single register apply to the
+All the register operating instructions in the instruction set have direct and single cycle access to all registers.
+The only exception is the five constant arithmetic and logic instructions SBCI, SUBI, CPI, ANDI, ORI between a constant and a register and the LDI instruction for load immediate constant data.
+These instructions apply to the second half of the registers in the register file - R16..R31.
+The general SBC, SUB, CP, AND, OR and all other operations between two registers or on a single register apply to the entire register file.

-As shown in Figure 7, each register is also assigned a data memory address, mapping them directly into the first 32 locations of the user Data Space.
-Although the register file is not physically implemented as SRAM locations, this memory organization provides great flexibility in access of the registers, as the X-, Y-, and Z-registers can be set to index any register in the file.
+As shown in Figure 5, each register is also assigned a data memory address, mapping them directly into the first 32 locations of the user Data Space.
+Although the register file is not physically implemented as SRAM locations, this memory organization provides great flexibility in access of the registers, as the X, Y and Z registers can be set to index any register in the file.

-X-register, Y-register and Z-register
+X-Register, Y-Register, and Z-Register

-The registers R26..R31 have some added functions to their general-purpose usage.
+The registers R26..R31 have some added functions to their general purpose usage.
 These registers are the address pointers for indirect addressing of the Data Space.
-The three indirect address registers X, Y, and Z, are defined in Figure 8.
+The three indirect address registers X, Y and Z are defined as:

-Figure 8.
-The X-, Y-, and Z-registers
+Figure 6.
+The X, Y, and Z Registers

-In the different addressing modes, these address registers have functions as fixed displacement, automatic increment and decrement (see the descriptions for the different instructions).
+In the different addressing modes these address registers have functions as fixed displacement, automatic increment and decrement (see the descriptions for the different instructions).